 This is a relaxing way to see the beautiful islands of the St. Lawrence River.
 Opt for the longer 3-hour cruise so you can really see as much as possible.

-There are over 1,800 islands in the river, and it’s definitely one of the places to go in Canada that you must-see.
-If you like variety, these islands are one of the best places to see in eastern Canada.
+There are over 1,800 islands in the river, and it’s definitely one of the places to go in Canada that you must see.
 Some of the islands are private, some are small spots of nature dotted in the middle of the river, and some are home to mansions or even castles (such as Boldt castle).

 During October, it is transformed into “Fort Fright,” so if you like a fun scare, you may want to visit during this time.